Vimeo OTT Review: Pros and Cons, and Alternatives (2023)

 You can even sell access to those events through individual transactions using a live Pay-Per-View (PPV) model.

 Setting up a live event on your branded app or site is straightforward, and you can do it right from your dashboard.

 Simply head to the Content >> Create live event tab.

-After that, you’ll have to enter essential details like Title, Date, and Time for the event.
-Like your regular video content, you have to add details like a short description, full description, content type, thumbnail, media type, etc.
+Like your regular video content, you must add details like a short description, full description, content type, thumbnail, media type, etc.

 Again, the entire process will be mostly similar to when you uploaded your video content.

 One of the differences is that you can notify your subscribers when the Livestream begins by sending email notifications.

 However, it’s not something you have to worry about since Vimeo will do it automatically.

 Vimeo also allows you to distribute your Livestream event to destinations like Facebook, YouTube, LinkedIn, etc.

 Customer engagement features are another plus.
 You can conduct polls, Q&A sessions, display graphics, and more to interact with your audience amidst the live event.